Asama-Sansō incident: Aftermath

-The five radicals were charged on six counts: two murders, one attempted murder, obstructing police in the execution of their duties, violation of the Swords and Firearms Control Law, and illegal confinement.
+The five radicals were charged on six counts: two murders, one attempted murder, obstructing police in the execution of their duties, violation of the Firearm and Sword Possession Control Law, and illegal confinement.
 Four were sentenced to long prison terms and Sakaguchi was sentenced to death.
 On 24 June 2013, the Supreme Court of Japan rejected an appeal from Sakaguchi for a retrial, leaving him on death row awaiting execution.

 Of the three Katō brothers, the eldest died during the internal group "review process" (purge), the second (aged 19 when arrested) was sentenced to 13 years hard labor, and the youngest (16 when arrested) was sent to reform school.

 On August 8, 1975, the Japanese government released Bandō and flew him to asylum in Libya in response to demands from Japanese Red Army members who had stormed the U.S. and Swedish embassies in Kuala Lumpur, Malaysia and taken 53 hostages.
 Bandō later is believed to have assisted in the hijacking of Japan Airlines Flight 472 from Paris to Tokyo in 1977, forcing the jet to land in Dhaka.
 He remains at large and reportedly spent time between 1997 and 2007 in Russia, China, the Philippines, and Japan.

-Muta remained in the Karuizawa area, working at another lodge.
-She refused to speak any further about her ordeal since her initial statements to the police and press after she was rescued.
+Weekly gossip magazines blamed the hostage Muta for the deaths of the two officers.
+Quotations from her initial press conference were twisted out of context to make it sound like she had become friends with her captors, and her presence at the funerals for the two officers was denounced in the weeklies as a "hypocrite" shedding "crocodile tears".
+After the attacks in the press, she refused to speak any further about her ordeal.
+She remained in the Karuizawa, working at another lodge.

 The incident, along with the Lod Airport massacre which occurred several months later and several hijackings, contributed to an intense social backlash amongst the Japanese population against radical student leftist groups.
 After the hostage incident, the leftist movement in Japan greatly decreased in numbers and enjoyed much less popular support.
-A 2007 film by Kōji Wakamatsu about the incident titled United Red Army won the Japanese Eyes Best Picture award at the October 2007 Tokyo International Film Festival.
+A 2007 film by Kōji Wakamatsu about the incident, United Red Army, won the Japanese Eyes Best Picture award at the October 2007 Tokyo International Film Festival.